mmistroni/OpenBBTerminal/examples/github_codespaces/README.md

              "fred_api_key":"<your fred key>"
              }

-### SETUPU
+### SETUP
 You will need to :
 1 - Create a .devcontainer directory under OpenBBTerminal 2 - Put  devcontainer.json and populate_env.py under this directory

 ### TESTING YOUR SETUP
-Once your codespace is setup, you can test it by running the script  OpenBBTerminal\examples\github_codespaces\cot.py
+Once your codespace is setup, you can test it by running the script  OpenBBTerminal\examples\github_codespaces\cot.py, which exercises fmp_api_key so as to prove your setup is correct.

 ### LIMITATIONS
 Once your codespace is running you might have issues with git commits..
 You will get errors when committing files  related to your gpg